sanity-io/image-url/README.md

 ## Signed URLs

+> [!NOTE]
-> ℹ️ URL signing is available to select Enterprise accounts using the [Media Library](https://www.sanity.io/media-library).
+> URL signing is available to select Enterprise accounts using the [Media Library](https://www.sanity.io/media-library).
 Get in touch with your sales executive to learn more.

-Signed URLs provide a secure way to deliver assets through Sanity’s CDN.
+Signed URLs provide a secure way to deliver assets through Sanity's CDN.
 Each URL includes a signature that both validates access and ensures the asset is served only with the exact transformations specified in the URL.
 This prevents unauthorized use, hotlinking, and unapproved image manipulation.

+> [!WARNING]
-> ⚠️ **Important:** URL signing should only be performed server-side.
+> URL signing should only be performed server-side.
 Never expose your private signing key in client-side code.

 ### Getting started with signing